shivani-data/Travel_dataset_analysis/README.md

 # 📊 SQL Exploratory Data Analysis: Indian Travel Dataset
--> Welcome to this SQL-powered Exploratory Data Analysis (EDA) project based on the Indian Travel Dataset. <br />
+-> Welcome to this SQL-powered Exploratory Data Analysis (EDA) project based on the Indian Travel Dataset.

 -> This project demonstrates how SQL can be used to clean, explore, and draw insights from real-world tabular data using foundational to intermediate SQL queries.

 ## 🗺️ Dataset Overview